EricPug/ericpugsdungeontimetracker/README.md

 MIT License—use it, tweak it, share it.
 Do what you want, just don’t sue me.

 ---
-Made with grit and caffeine by [Your Name/GitHub Handle].
+Made with grit and caffeine by EricPug.